brevzin/brevzin.github.io/_posts/2021-05-12-template-ambiguity.md

 This is shorter than what's in the actual library and would be completely unambiguous to humans.
 What I'm doing here is changing template type parameters to have _no_ introducer at all (no `typename` or `class`) but can instead take an optional trailing constraint after a `:`.

 The general approach of putting the constraint following a `:` isn't new.
 Several other languages do something like this.
-And it's not even novel in C++ discussion specifically. *The Design and Evolution of C++*, originally published in 1994, includes this piece of syntax in a section title "Constraits through Derivation" (pg 344, although still including the `class` introducer):
+And it's not even novel in C++ discussion specifically. *The Design and Evolution of C++*, originally published in 1994, includes this piece of syntax in a section title "Constraints through Derivation" (pg 344, although still including the `class` introducer):

 ```cpp
 template <class T : Comparable>